privacy-scaling-explorations/zkevm-circuits/docs/Modexp_Circuit.md

 Let x, y be in U256 and p be the prime used in Modexp, d<p be the remainder, both also in U256.
 Then the constraints for
 $x y \mod p = d$
-is the same of that for
+is the same as that for
 $x y= kp+d$
 with some $k$ and d<p.